atick-faisal/label-studio/docs/source/guide/project_settings_lse.md

 <dd>

 If you have an ML backend or model connected, or if you're using [Prompts](prompts_overview) to generate predictions, you can use this setting to determine whether tasks should be pre-labeled using predictions.
-For more information, see [Integrate Label Studio into your machine learning pipeline](ml) and [Generate predictions from a prompt](prompts_predictions).
+For more information, see [Integrate Annotation Hub into your machine learning pipeline](ml) and [Generate predictions from a prompt](prompts_predictions).

 Use the drop-down menu to select the predictions source.
 For example, you can select a [connected model](#Model) or a set of [predictions](#Predictions).